Shopify/graphql-design-tutorial/TUTORIAL.md

 we don't want to force them to provide a useless `""`), so we should make `description` non-required.

+*<a href="#user-content-semantically-required"
-*Rule #18: Only make input fields required if they're actually semantically required for the mutation to proceed.*
+id="user-content-semantically-required">Rule:</a> Only make input fields required if they're actually semantically required for the mutation to proceed.*

 The other issue with `description` is its type; this may seem counter-intuitive since it is already strongly-typed (`HTML` instead of `String`) and we've been